lmontaut/dotfiles/README.md

 How to use Coc clangd:
     - First build your project `mkdir build && cd build && cmake .. (+ cmake flags like where conda env path is etc) && ccmake. (to check compilation flags) make install`
-    - Then `cmake -DCMAKE_EXPORT_COMPILE_COMMANDS=1 ..` will create a `compile_commands.json` which clangd will use to provide completion. glhf
+    - Then `cmake -DCMAKE_EXPORT_COMPILE_COMMANDS=1 ..` will create a `compile_commands.json` which clangd will use to provide completion.

+Treesitter error:
+    - TSError is assigned to a color/behavior which is dependent only on the colorscheme used
+    - We pick a colorscheme compatible with TS like gruvbox but in gruvbox, TSError underlines stuff which is MEGA annoying.
+    - So got there: `vim ~/.vim/plugged/gruvbox.nvim/lua/gruvbox/plugins/highlights.lua` and delete line where there is TSError

+glhf